The Caucasus Journals of George Kennan

 Kennan's remarkable curiosity and perception come through in this lively and accessible narrative, as does his humor at the challenges of his travels.

-Frith Maier shares Kennan's adventurous spirit; she became interested in his writings as a student of Russia and went on to a career in adventure travel herself.
-She is the author of Trekking in Russia and Central Asia: A Travelers Guide.
-She lives in Seattle.
-Additional contributions have been provided by Daniel C. Waugh, professor of history and international studies at the University of Washington.
+George Kennan was the author of Tent Life in Siberia and Siberia and the Exile System.
+Frith Maier is the author of Trekking in Russia and Central Asia: A Traveler's Guide.
+Additional contributions have been provided by Daniel Waugh, professor of history and international studies at the University of Washington.

 Chronology of Kennan's 1870 Travels